 So, I do not think the application documents gave Options any basis to conclude advice had not been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
-And where the documents expressly said that Mr W had not been advised, they said in most instances that Options hadn't advised Mr W, rather than that Caledonian hadn't advised Mr W.
+And where the documents expressly said that Mr M had not been advised, they said in most instances that Options hadn't advised Mr M, rather than that Caledonian hadn't advised Mr M.

-Taking account of the available evidence I consider that, in this case, Caledonian did provide advice to Mr W on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-Mr W says "Caledonian told him that his AFPS would only grow 1% per year and he would be better off if he moved his pension."
+Taking account of the available evidence I consider that, in this case, Caledonian did provide advice to Mr M on the merits of transferring his pension to the SIPP and investing in the FPI bond.
+Mr M says Caledonian told him "[his] pension would rise by 13% more than the military pension" and he wasn't interested in moving his pension before a colleague mentioned Caledonian to him.

-It appears more likely than not that Caledonian proactively suggested to Mr W he transfer his AFPS pension and make the FPI investment.
-Mr W had no investment experience or prior intentions of moving his pension, and he transferred to the same SIPP and invested into one of only very few investments used by the other consumers who Caledonian introduced.
-I don't think Mr W would've transferred his pension to a SIPP or invested it in the FPI bond of his own volition or without a positive recommendation from Caledonian.
+It appears more likely than not that Caledonian proactively suggested to Mr M he transfer his AFPS pension and make the FPI investment.
+Mr M had no investment experience or prior intentions of moving his pension, and he transferred to the same SIPP and invested into one of only a very few investments used by the other consumers who Caledonian introduced.
+I don't think Mr M would've transferred his pension to a SIPP or invested it in the FPI bond of his own volition or without a positive recommendation from Caledonian.

-Indeed, copies of the paperwork I've seen that would've been used in Mr W's case supports that he was given advice.
-The evidence is that the Caledonian representative presented themselves as an 'Adviser' to Mr W. As I've highlighted above, the Caledonian representative's signature was made in the space for 'Adviser Name' on the member declaration accompanying the SIPP application form.
-Caledonian also selected the investment - the investment details were typed/pre-populated on the SIPP application form for Mr W's signature.
+Indeed, copies of the paperwork I've seen that would've been used in Mr M's case supports that he was given advice.
+The evidence is that the Caledonian representative presented themselves as an 'Adviser' to Mr M. As I've highlighted above, the Caledonian representative's signature was made in the space for 'Adviser Name' on the member declaration accompanying the SIPP application form.
+Caledonian also selected the investment - the investment details were commonly typed/pre-populated on the SIPP application form which customers like Mr M signed.